-EFFECT OF COMMITTEE AMENDMENT: No amendment
+EFFECT OF COMMITTEE AMENDMENT: No amendment.

-BACKGROUND: Senate Bill 871 creates a new statutory scheme for the use of deadly force by police officers.
+BACKGROUND: Senate Bill 910 creates a new statutory scheme for the use of deadly force by police officers.
 The bill applies to situations where the use of deadly force during the course of an officer's official duties is the cause in fact of the death of a person.
 Currently, such investigations are led by the district attorney's office having jurisdiction over the county where the act occurred.
 The cases are brought before a grand jury for a determination of whether criminal charges are to be filed against the officer.

-Senate Bill 871 addresses the concerns of collusion and secrecy in such proceedings.
-The bill states that the law enforcement agency must notify the Attorney General within twenty four hours when the use of deadly force is the cause in fact of the death of a person.
+Senate Bill 910 addresses the concerns of collusion and secrecy in such proceedings.
+The bill states that the law enforcement agency must immediately notify the Attorney General when the use of deadly force is the cause in fact of the death of a person.
 The Attorney General shall appoint a special prosecutor to lead the investigation from outside of the county where the act occurred.
 Such an appointment avoids any potential bias in a prosecution effort.
-Additionally, the bill clarifies that failure to fully cooperate with the investigation may result either in the Attorney General prosecuting for obstructing the investigation or a subsequent civil action.
 Should criminal charges be warranted, the bill mandates the use of a preliminary hearing in lieu of a grand jury proceeding.
 This is meant to create transparency in the process through public record and judicial oversight.
-Lastly, the bill makes clear that victims of the decedent are to be considered victims for the purposes of a criminal prosecution.
-Such a provision ensures that family members are given certain victim's rights, including the right to prompt restitution from the individual who caused the harm.